Kathleen Scott: Biography

-Early life
+Early life and education

-Born at Carlton in Lindrick, Nottinghamshire, Kathleen Scott was the youngest of the eleven children of the Church of England clergyman Lloyd Stuart Bruce (1829–1886) and his first wife Jane Skene (c.
+Born at Carlton in Lindrick, Nottinghamshire, Kathleen Edith Agnes Bruce was the youngest of the eleven children of the Church of England clergyman Lloyd Stuart Bruce (1829–1886) and his first wife Jane Skene (c.
 1828–1880), an amateur artist.
-An orphan by the age of eight, Scott was brought up by a relative, William Forbes Skene, in Edinburgh where she attended St George's School before being sent to boarding schools in England including a convent school run by nuns.
+An orphan by the age of eight, she was brought up by a relative, William Forbes Skene, in Edinburgh, Scotland, where she attended St George's School before being sent to boarding schools in England, including a convent school run by nuns.

 Paris and Macedonia

 Scott studied at the Slade School of Fine Art in London from 1900 to 1902.
 Then, with two friends from the Slade, Jessie Gavin and Eileen Gray, Scott enrolled at the Académie Colarossi in Paris.
 Although she had taken some modelling classes at the Slade, at the Académie Colarossi Scott concentrated on sculpture and within three months had a statuette of a mother and child accepted for the Paris Salon, where it won a medal.
 She was befriended by Auguste Rodin who, although he was not formally taking students at the time, agreed to mentor her and for Scott to visit his studio on a regular basis.
-In Paris, Scott also met Aleister Crowley, who wrote several poems about her, Gertrude Stein, the photographer Edward Steichen, Isadora Duncan and, very briefly, Pablo Picasso.
+In Paris, Scott also met Aleister Crowley, who wrote several poems about her, Gertrude Stein, Edward Steichen, Isadora Duncan and, very briefly, Pablo Picasso.
 Scott and Duncan became friends and in 1903 travelled to Belgium and the Netherlands together.

 In December 1903, following the Ilinden uprising Scott joined a relief mission to Macedonia, undertaking logistic duties and some basic nursing work at refugee camps.
 There, in February 1904, Scott fell ill with a life-threatening bout of influenza and, possibly, typhoid.
-When she recovered she decided to return to Paris and boarded a freighter for Marseilles but, finding herself to be the only women on the ship, disembarked at Naples and spent some months in Florence before returning to Paris and reopening her studio.
+When she recovered she decided to return to Paris and boarded a freighter for Marseille but, finding herself to be the only women on the ship, disembarked at Naples and spent some months in Florence before returning to Paris and reopening her studio.
 Scott spent the summer of 1906 at Noordwijk in the Netherlands supporting a pregnant Isadora Duncan and then spent some months on an island near Methana in Greece before moving to London.